albyrika/albyrika/README.md

 ## Computer Engineering in Artificial Intelligence and Data Analytics @ PoliTo

-- Bachelor degree in Ingegeneria Informatica @ PoliTo
+- 🖥️ Bachelor degree in Ingegeneria Informatica @ PoliTo
-- Currently enrolled in Computer Engineering in Artificial Intelligence and Data Analytics @ PoliTo
+- 🌱 Enrolled in Computer Engineering in Artificial Intelligence and Data Analytics @ PoliTo (Master's degree)
+- 🔬 Currently working on my Master's Thesis
-- I can speak Italian (native) and English (C1)
+- 🗣️ Languages: 🇮🇹 Italian (native) and 🇬🇧 English (C1), bonus 🍷 Piemontese (native)
+- 📫 To contact me: alberto.ricatto@studenti.polito.it or [Linkedin](https://it.linkedin.com/in/alberto-ricatto-73b94a295?trk=people-guest_people_search-card)

 <!--
 **albyrika/albyrika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.